-Any forms, procedures or other methods of evaluation, including criteria, are to be developed by the superintendent and or his/her designee(s), but shall not be part of the personnel policies of the district.
+Forms, procedures or other methods of evaluation, including criteria, are to be developed by the superintendent and or his/her designee(s).

-Teachers will be evaluated under the provisions and timelines of the Teacher Excellence Support System (TESS).
-Building level or district level leaders will be evaluated under the schedule and provisions required by the Leader Excellence and Development System (LEADS).
+Teachers shall be evaluated under the provisions and timelines of the Teacher Excellence Support System (TESS).
+Building level or district level leaders shall be evaluated under the schedule and provisions required by the Leader Excellence and Development System (LEADS).

-No person shall be employed in, or assigned to, a position that would require that he/she be evaluated by any relative.
+No person shall be employed in, or assigned to, a position that would require that he/she be evaluated by a spouse, parent, child, or sibling.